slowcities/ADrum/README.md

 **A snare and a floor tom are also the same thing.** Take the Noise voice, switch the filter to Low pass, drop the Cutoff, lengthen the Decay.
 The snare becomes a floor tom without changing engines.

 **Why a hi-hat has no pitch.** Play the Metal engine, then try to sing along with it.
 Students cannot, and the reason is on the panel: six oscillators at ratios that never line up, so the ear has no fundamental to lock onto.

+**Drums have pitch too.** Set two voices to Pitched decay and tune them by the note readout rather than by ear — a kick at A1 and a tom at E2 is a fifth.
+Then detune one by fifty cents and listen to the pair sour.
+Percussion is not exempt from tuning, and the cents readout is where that becomes obvious.

+**One engine, four drums.** Load All noise and look at the four panels.
+Every voice is on the same engine.
+The only differences are Colour, the filter and the Decay, and those three controls are the whole distance between a kick and a hi-hat.

+**When does a drum stop being a drum?** Load Boom and lengthen the decays further.
+At some point the class stops calling it percussion and starts calling it a drone, and there is no line in the code where that happens — only a number getting larger.

 **What an envelope is.** Attack all the way down and Decay short is a click.
 Attack up is a swell.
 Same engine, same filter — the envelope alone is the difference between a drum and a pad.